 One of the most critical decisions taken by the board is determining the accurate amount of dividend payable.
 Dividends are a very important link between the shareholders and the company.
-Dividends constitute one of the few channels for flow of wealth between the two parties viz. companies and investors.
+Dividends constitute one of the few channels for the flow of wealth between the two parties, viz., companies and investors.
 For a number of reasons, companies are expected to be very precise when they calculate dividends.
-Even a small oversight while calculating dividends could gravely affect the reputation of the company, its valuation, shareholders trusts and even creditworthiness.
+Even a small oversight while calculating dividends could gravely affect the reputation of the company, its valuation, shareholders’ trust, and even creditworthiness.

-There does not exist a single textbook formula which the company uses to calculate dividends.
-The combined efforts of a team of financial experts and members of the board determine the best fit dividend policy.
+A single textbook formula that the company uses to calculate dividends does not exist.
+The combined efforts of a team of financial experts and members of the board determine the best-fit dividend policy.
 It is also important to note that every company operates in diverse environments and therefore chases different objects.
 For the same reason, one may notice wide differences between how two companies calculate dividends.

-Below are some technical approaches which companies may adopt depending on their goal.
+Below are some technical approaches that companies may adopt depending on their goal.

 Dividend Yield Method

-This method compares the dividend against the stock price of the company.
-The company may resort to this method when it may want to expand its shareholder base i.e. increasing the market capitalization.
-Also, it is the most useful method when the goal of the company is the maximization of shareholder satisfaction.
+The dividend yield method compares the dividend against the stock price of the company.
+The company may resort to this method when it may want to expand its shareholder base, i.e., increase market capitalization.
+Also, it is the most useful method when the company’s goal is the maximization of shareholder satisfaction.
 The firm may pass on the benefits of higher profitability by declaring dividends at a higher rate.

-The company may set a target yield rate which it may want to provide to the shareholders.
-Based on this criteria, it may proceed to determine the actual dividend payout.
+The company may set a target yield rate that it may want to provide to the shareholders.
+Based on these criteria, it may proceed to determine the actual dividend payout.

 Dividend Discount Model & Perpetuity

 One of the most fundamental concepts of finance is that the value of any asset is equivalent to the present value of cash flows.
-Applying the same principle, the valuation of the company is the present value of the dividends it pays, assuming a constant growth rate.
+Applying the same principle, the company’s valuation is the present value of the dividends it pays, assuming a constant growth rate.

 Growth & Retention Ratio

-Companies which are capital intensive, such as tech, do not maintain a steady payout.
-In order to carry out even their most basic operations, they are required to plough back a major chunk of their earnings.
-Such heavy infrastructure oriented companies, therefore, aim at delivering value to their shareholders through a rapid increase in stock prices.
-Shareholders of such company mainly invest expecting greater capital appreciation rather than dividends.
-These companies may, therefore, pay from very less to no dividend.
+Companies that are capital-intensive, such as tech, do not maintain a steady payout.
+To carry out even their most basic operations, they are required to plow back a major chunk of their earnings.
+Therefore, such heavy infrastructure-oriented companies aim to deliver value to their shareholders through a rapid increase in stock prices.
+Shareholders of such companies mainly invest, expecting greater capital appreciation rather than dividends.
+These companies may, therefore, pay very less to no dividends.
 Maintaining a steady growth rate is the singular priority for these companies.

 Growth (g) = b * r

-Since growth is a direct function of the retained earnings, such companies lay great emphasis on plough back.
-They have a target growth ratio in mind which must be maintained.
-The company must, therefore, re-invest a predetermined portion of earnings to maintain the growth rate.
-The company may, at its discretion choose to pay out as the dividend the portion of the earnings over and above the minimum required
+Since growth is a direct function of retained earnings, such companies lay great emphasis on plowing back.
+They have a target growth ratio in mind, which must be maintained.
+Therefore, the company must re-invest a predetermined portion of earnings to maintain the growth rate.
+The company may, at its discretion, choose to pay out as the dividend the portion of the earnings over and above the minimum required.

 The manner in which an organization calculates dividends speaks a lot about its intentions.
-It is possible to get an idea of the financial health, expansion plans and management attitude solely from its dividend policy.
-Therefore, it becomes compelling for the management to calculate dividends in a manner which fosters a robust and sustainable image.
+It is possible to get an idea of the financial health, expansion plans, and management attitude solely from its dividend policy.
+Therefore, it becomes compelling for the management to calculate dividends in a manner that fosters a robust and sustainable image.

 Below are some of the factors which guide the management’s decision-making process: